 Medicine ball squats

 These types of medicine ball squats are a good alternative to the previous types of squats, as it combines strength and cardio.
 It consists of holding a medicine ball weighing between 2 and 5 kilos between your hands.
 The difference is that, when you have finished the upward movement, you have to continue with your arms upward while doing a jump.

 Although it may seem that it only serves to add weight, you should know that it is helpful in preserving balance.
 In what way?
 With traditional squats, you can keep your arms stretched forward; here, you keep them on the ball.
 In any case, avoid squeezing it when your legs hurt so as not to divert the energy from your body.

 Squats with bands

-This modality was created to test your balance and work on the lower half of your lower body.
+This type of single leg squat was created to test your balance and work the middle of your lower body.
 What you should do is descend with one leg while keeping the other leg in a forward extended position.
 Then, just do the exercise as normal, but with your hands on your hips or forward for stability.

-As balance is essential, we recommend that you do some abdominal exercises before starting.
+In this type of squat, balance is essential, which is why we recommend that you do some abdominal exercises before starting.
 These will keep you from falling, so supplement with 3-5 sets of crunches.
 It also prevents the knee from sliding to the inside, as this can cause injury.

 Squats with electrostimulation